nkroemer/reliability/README.md

 #### Atlas-based reliability

-With this module, you can create an output similar to that from the voxel-wise reliability module, but containing information about atlas-based ROIs.
-The output is a matrix containing the reliability coefficients for every ROI in the atlas for every comparison.
+With this module, you can create an output aggregated for ROIs provided by the atlas.
+The output is a matrix containing the reliability coefficients for every ROI in the atlas for every analysis.

 ## Bug report, suggestions & questions

-Please do not hesitate to e-Mail us (<nils.kroemer@uni-tuebingen.de> & <juliane.froehner@tu-dresden.de>) regarding questions, feature requests or bug reports.
-We are happy to receive your feedback in order to keep optimizing fmreli.
-In case something does not work or you encounter a bug or error in the toolbox, you can also inform us via the [issues page](https://github.com/nkroemer/reliability/issues).
+Please do not hesitate to email us (<nils.kroemer@uni-tuebingen.de> & <juliane.froehner@tu-dresden.de>) regarding questions, feature requests or bug reports.
+We are happy to receive your feedback to improve fmreli.
+In case something does not work or you find a bug or error in the toolbox, please let us know via the [issues page](https://github.com/nkroemer/reliability/issues).